stefanmadalin95/terraform-upskill-program/modules/module-01-introduction-to-terraform/exercises/exercise-2.md

-# 📝 Exercise 2: Explore the Core Components of Terraform
+# 📝 Exercise 2: Real-World Reflections

 ## Objective

-Identify the core building blocks of Terraform and relate them to your data projects.
+See how IaC and Terraform can help you in a real data engineering scenario.

 ---

-## Steps
+## Scenario

-✅ Review the **"Terraform Core Components"** section in the module README.
-✅ For each core component (Providers, Resources, Data Sources, Variables, Outputs, State), write down:
-- A short definition in your own words.
-- A real-world example in a data engineering scenario (e.g., an S3 bucket as a resource, a data source for pulling VPC info).

-✅ Bonus: Sketch a small diagram (on paper or digital whiteboard) showing how these pieces might connect in a simple data lake deployment.
+Imagine you need to:

+✅ Create an S3 bucket for raw data
+✅ Register it in a Glue Data Catalog
+✅ Set up IAM roles for security
+✅ Query data with Athena

+✅ **Reflection**:
+- How would doing this manually (clicking in the AWS Console) feel?
+- What benefits do you see if you could **automate this whole setup** with Terraform?

+✅ **Analogy to consider**:
+- Terraform is like having a personal chef who always cooks your infrastructure “recipe” perfectly!

 ---

 ## Reflection

-- Which core component do you think is most critical to a data lake deployment, and why?
-- Share one question you still have about any of these components.
+- What’s one real-world task in your current work that Terraform could automate?
+- How would you explain this to a new teammate?

-Submit your answers in this file, or discuss them with a colleague!
+Capture your thoughts here or share them with your team!